 Another Thing To Consider

-Those chemicals that are used to keep the sunscreen ingredients stable and useable?
+Those chemicals are used to keep the sunscreen ingredients stable and useable.
 They can cause damage when they seep into your bloodstream.
-The testing is still being done about the effects of prolonged use of the products used in some sunscreens.
+The testing is still being done concerning the effects of prolonged use of the products used in some sunscreens.

-Some of the products may do nothing but what they were designed to do when mixed with the sunscreen formula.
+Some of the products may only do what we want them to do when they are added to the sunscreen formula.
 They may make the product go on your skin better.
 The product may continue to smell good.
 It may also do the job of protecting you from the sun and helping to prevent skin cancer.

 Here is the issue: